 - The market price for our ADSs may be volatile. - We are an exempted company limited by shares incorporated under the laws of the Cayman Islands.
-We conduct substantially all of our operations in China and substantially all of our assets are located in China.
-In addition, a majority of our directors and executive officers reside within China, and most of the assets of these persons are located within China.
+We conduct the overwhelming majority of our operations in China and a significant portion of our assets are located in China.
+In addition, a majority of our directors and executive officers reside within China, and a significant portion of the assets of these persons are located within China.
 As a result, it may be difficult or impossible for you to effect service of process within the United States upon these individuals, or to bring an action against us or against these individuals in the United States in the event that you believe your rights have been infringed under the U.S. federal securities laws or otherwise.
 Even if you are successful in bringing an action of this kind, the laws of the Cayman Islands and of the PRC may render you unable to enforce a judgment against our assets or the assets of our directors and officers.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to our ADSs-You may face difficulties in protecting your interests, and your ability to protect your rights through U.S. courts may be limited, because we are incorporated under Cayman Islands law" and "-Certain judgments obtained against us by our shareholders may not be enforceable."
+Key Information-D. Risk Factors-Risks Related to Our American Depositary Shares-You may face difficulties in protecting your interests, and your ability to protect your rights through U.S. courts may be limited, because we are incorporated under Cayman Islands law" and "-Certain judgments obtained against us by our shareholders may not be enforceable."